dbzhang800/md_katex/README.md

   - **Brackets Style**: Use `\(` and `\)` for inline formulas, and `\[` and `\]` for block-level formulas.
   - **GitHub Style**: Use `$$` as both the opening and closing delimiters for block-level formulas.

-- **Unified Output Format**: After Markdown is converted to HTML, all formulas are standardized to use the Brackets style delimiters and are rendered via JavaScript.

 ### Installation

 First, ensure that you have the `python-markdown` library installed.
 Then, you can install this plugin using the following command: